mariomann/documentation/content/en/tracing/profiling/getting_started.md

     # Bad:
     java -jar my-service.jar -javaagent:dd-java-agent.jar ...
     ```

-- Because profiles are sent directly to Datadog without using the Datadog Agent, you must pass a valid [Datadog API key][4].

 - For advanced setup of the profiler or to add tags like `service` or `version`, use environment variables to set the parameters: